SvenGroot/WslManagementPS/docs/Export-WslDistribution.md

 The distribution to export can be specified by name, or piped in from the `Get-WslDistribution` cmdlet.

-If the Destination parameter is an existing directory, the name of the distribution, with the extension .tar.gz or .vhdx, will be used as the file name.
+If the **Destination** parameter is an existing directory, the name of the distribution, with the extension .tar.gz or .vhdx, will be used as the file name.
 This allows you to export multiple distributions to a directory using a single command.

+The default behavior is to export as a gzipped tarball, unless the **Destination** is a file name ending in .vhdx.
+This behavior can be changed using the **Format** parameter.

 This cmdlet wraps the functionality of `wsl.exe --export`.